Brokemia/Courier/README.md

 2. MiniInstaller.exe needs to be in the TheMessenger folder.
 Run it.
 3. Add Mod DLLs to the Mods folder after installing the loader.

-*Windows users may need to "unblock" the downloaded files in file explorer if your browser/os flags the download as "unsafe".*
+*Windows users may need to "unblock" the downloaded zip file in file explorer if your browser/os flags the download as "unsafe".*
 ##### Mac OS/Linux Based/*nix

 Follow the Windows instructions but use [Wine](https://www.winehq.org/) to run the installer.